 anbox-stream-gateway: options: https_proxy: https://proxy.example.com snap_proxy: https://snap-proxy.example.com

-Another way to change or customise an install is to store the YAML bundle file locally and edit it with a standard text editor.
+Another way to change or customise a deployment is to store the YAML bundle file locally and edit it with a text editor.

-Care should be taken when editing the YAML file as the format is very strict.
+Be careful when editing the YAML file, because the format is very strict.
 For more details on the format used by Juju, see the Juju bundle documentation.

-Sometimes a more convenient way of getting a local bundle file which matches exactly the deployment you want is simply to save a running model as a bundle.
-This will preserve configuration, relations and the charms used in the deployment so a structural replica can be recreated.
+Sometimes it is convenient to save a running model as a bundle.
+This method gives you a local bundle file that matches the exact deployment that you want.
+It will preserve the configuration, relations and the charms used in the deployment, so a structural replica can be recreated.

-The resulting YAML file will be downloaded to the current working directory.
+The resulting YAML file is downloaded to the current working directory.

-It is also possible to view, edit and export bundles from the Juju GUI:
+You can also view, edit and export bundles from the Juju GUI:

-Running this command will output some login information and a URL for the GUI interface (the GUI actually runs on the Juju controller instance).
-On visiting the URL given and logging in, a graphical representation of the current model will be shown.
+Running this command will output login information and a URL for the GUI interface (the GUI actually runs on the Juju controller instance).
+When you visit the given URL and log in, you will see a graphical representation of the current model.
 To export the model as a YAML bundle, click on the Export button near the top left of the screen.

 For more information on the Juju GUI, see the Juju documentation.